 I have been trying to take photos of wildlife since I was a child, when I tried and failed to use a simple 35mm Boots film camera and ended up with tiny pink spots on some grass that should have been chaffinches!
 In 2007 I purchased my first ‘real’ camera, a Panasonic Fz7 bridge camera, with which I learnt the basics of wildlife photography…. and got hooked!

 Then in 2009, as soon as I saved up enough money, I bought my first DSLR: a Pentax k20d and a sigma 150-500mm lens and haven’t looked back.
-I have added more lenses and kit since and recently upgraded to a Pentax K-5.
+I added more lenses and kit since and upgraded through the K5 and then the K3, but then a combination of the feeling the kit was holding me back and some terrible Pentax customer service made me jump to another brand.

 I have had some photos published and used by various conservation charities and they are now used in my wildlife talks.
 My speciality, if I have one, is freshwater invertebrate photography, which I achieve using my photographic aquariums.
 I you wish to use any of my photos, please contact me.